a4xel/Agon_Coutainville_Activities_Scraper/README.md

 # Agon Coutainville 2022 Activities and Tides Scraper

-This code is a training to improve my web scrappig skills!
+This code is a training to improve my web scrappig skills!!

 In the scraper notebook, the code scrapes data from the Agon Coutainville city website using BeautifulSoup.
 It extracts all the data about the agenda of the different events and returns them as a data set for better readability